|

 Other

 Racing Culture: Innocenti didn't officially support racing, but private teams ran Lambrettas in endurance races and rallies.
-The TV 200 was particularly popular with tuners – with race carburettors and expansion chambers they achieved over 130km/h.
+The TV 200 was particularly popular with tuners – with race carburettors and expansion chambers they achieved over 80mph.

 Export Markets: Lambrettas were licensed worldwide.
 Serveta in Spain produced until 1989, SIL in India continues today.
 These licences saved the brand from oblivion but also diluted collector value – only Italian Innocenti Lambrettas command top prices.

 Pop Culture: Lambrettas appeared in films like "Quadrophenia" (1979), which immortalised Mod culture.
 They're symbols of the 1960s – youth, rebellion, style.
+The scooter runs to Brighton remain a fixture of British youth culture.

 Summary